Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Iceland's South Coast Hiking to Solheimajokull Glacier JetSetting Fools

-Our second stop in southern Iceland was at a famous glacier, Solheimajokull.
+Our second stop was at a famous glacier, Solheimajokull.
 We departed the bus and followed Gus for a half mile on a snow-packed trail.
-Gus, who wore winterized clothing, confidently led the group.
+Wearing winterized clothing, Gus confidently led the group.

 Solheimajokull, which translates to Home of the Sun Glacier, is about 8.5 miles long.
 Its size, which has been measured regularly since the 1930s, varies with the climate.